doritoes/iploc8.com/3_Docker.md

 `docker build --pull . -t flask:latest

 Note that Docker Desktop has more extensions to help you examine your iamges:
-- Lacework Scanner
-- anchore
+- Anchore - no account required, scans all images for vulnerable packages
-- Aqua Trivy
+- Aqua Trivy - no account required
+- Snyk - account required, limited personal user for free
+- Lacework Scanner - requires a subscription

+Ther are other vulnerability scanners for images outside of Docker desktop:
-- JFrog
+- Clar
 - Snyk
-- Kubescape
+- Trivy